 When designing the Unbound Planner, we knew all along that it would begin with a self-reflection.
 It’s a critical first step in the goal-setting and planning process as it gives you the opportunity to pause, reassess and refocus.
 What are your current priorities?
 Are you spending your available time on the things most important to you?
 What areas of your life need more attention?
 Less?
 Are you moving the direction you want in life?

-In the age of the Internet, it's too easy to jump online and see thousands of other people's bucket-lists filled with millions of goals.
+In the age of the Internet, it's too easy to jump online and see thousands of other people's bucket-lists filled with hundred of goals.
 And while it can be inspiring, more often it can confuse you into thinking those are the goals you should have too.
 Or make you feel overwhelmed, unmotivated and disillusioned.
 You find yourself blindly listing other people's goals on your own personal list and consequently, spending your limited (and valuable) time and energy on things that don't matter to you.
 And your days continue to feel full yet unfulfilling.